How to Improve Your Procurement Data - Veridion

 Jonathan Pastrikos, Senior Business Advisor at BDC, highlights a critical point:

-Illustration: Veridion / Info: BDC
+Illustration: Veridion / Quote: BDC

 This statement underscores the significance of having skilled individuals who can make use of procurement automation and its data.